operate-first/sre/sre_maturity.md

 Granularity can come later with things like audited access, permissions escalation & tiered access as you mature the debugging experience of your service.
 You should trust your team and assume positive intent.

-You have a mecahnismm for managing credentials & secrets, and deliverying them as configuration into your services.
+You have a mechanism for managing credentials & secrets, and delivering them as configuration into your services.
 Additionally, you have a credential rotation policy that's based on time and individuals leaving your team.

 You are likely doing ad-hoc security activities such as assessments, vulnerability scans and pentesting.